Imposing sanctions against Russia and Belarus

 Russia

-The European Union’s sanctions against Russia, which aim to increase the cost of the war for the Russian regime, have several pillars:
+The European Union’s sanctions against Russia, which aim to increase the cost of the war for the Russian regime, are built on several pillars:

-1. Individual sanctions, aimed at pressuring political and economic backers of the Russian regime and leaders of the regions that are not controlled by the Ukrainian government – Donetsk, Luhansk, Kherson and Zaporizhzhia, illegally annexed by Russia.
-These sanctions include asset freezes and EU travel restrictions and target more than 1,500 Russian individuals and entities, including President Vladimir Putin and Foreign Minister Sergey Lavrov.
+1. Individual sanctions, to pressure political and economic backers of the Russian regime, the Russian military-industrial complex and leaders of the regions that are not controlled by the Ukrainian government – Donetsk, Luhansk, Kherson and Zaporizhzhia, illegally annexed by Russia, and those responsible for the illegal deportation and “military re-education” of Ukrainian children.
+These sanctions include asset freezes and an EU entry ban and target more than 2,100 Russian individuals and entities, including President Vladimir Putin and Foreign Minister Sergey Lavrov.

 2. Massive financial sanctions to dry up the capacity to finance the Russian economy, including: